 Calcium is obtained from the foods we eat.

-There are many foods that are naturally rich in calcium and one needs to consume them during each meal.
+Many foods are naturally rich in calcium, and it is important to include such foods during each meal.

 - Soya beans